ska-telescope/ska-oso-pht-ui/docs/src/UserIntroduction.rst

 .. figure:: /images/landingPage.png
    :width: 90%
+   :align: center
    :alt: screen in light & dark mode

-Additionally, :ref:`Figure 2 <figure2>` provides three funtions which are navigation, status and validation of each page as outlined below.
+Additionally, :numref:`Figure %s <figure2>` provides three funtions which are navigation, status and validation of each page as outlined below.

 - |icostatus2| represents a complete and validated page.
 - |icostatus3| represents an incomplete page.